Ohio Bar Exam

 The Multistate Performance Test (MPT) is given on Tuesday morning.
 It is composed of two closed universe writing problems.
 It is not a test of substantive knowledge but is representative of an assignment that might be given to a new attorney.

 Each MPT is a 90 minute problem and all the materials necessary to complete the assignment are provided in the MPT (ex: task memorandum, case file, library of cases, regulations, rules, etc.).

 Sample questions and answer explanations are available from the National Council of Bar Examiners (NCBE) website.

 The Multistate Bar Exam (MBE) is composed of 200 multiple choice questions.
 It is given on Wednesday: 100 questions in the morning and 100 in the afternoon.

-- Laptop: essay response limited to 3900 characters.
+- Laptop: essay response limited to 3900 characters, including spaces.